top of page

 In this tutorial I will show you how I use Flexfoam to add structure and texture to cosplay projects.
 FlexFoam is a product that is marketed for crafters to use to add rigidity to quilted bags and similar projects.
 You can find in in the interfacing and quilting batting section of crafting stores.

 For this tutorial I am quilting the skirt details of one of my Breath of the Wild Zelda cosplay costumes.
-The pattern for this dress is available as a print-at-home digital download sewing pattern in my store!
+The pattern for this dress is available as a print-at-home digital download sewing pattern in our store!

 Prefer video over blog posts?
 You can watch my video of this process here: